xrzhuang/mapsapi/README.md

 Look at that map! :scream: You should have something that looks like this

 ![](./img/basicMap.png)

+:alert: If your map is greyed out and giving you an alert saying it can't load, you've got an API problem.
+Let us know and we can come and help!

 Feel free to play with the buttons on the top left corner.
 They enable you to do things like see the terrain or satelite views.
 Pretty cool!